 The vagus nerve is responsible for 75% of the operations of the parasympathetic nervous system.
 The more we do to activate it, like deep breathing, the more we heal ourselves from the stressful the effects of the sympathetic nervous system.

 When we breathe slowly, our heart slows, we feel safe, we can think more clearly, flow with happier chemicals, feel peaceful, digest properly and we relax.
 The sympathetic nervous system keeps us stressed out and strung out, so we need to find ways to heal and restore.

 Lucy Norcliffe-Kaufmann, associate professor of neurology at NYU-Langone studied the effect of slow breathing on the vagus nerve.

 She explains, “Vagal activity is highest, and heart rate lowest, when you’re exhaling.”
 The vagus nerve is listening to the way we breathe and it sends messages to the brain and the heart accordingly.
 Slow breaths reduce the strain on the heart making it more relaxed and this is what principally relaxes us.

-“Norcliffe-Kaufmann confirmed: “Vagal activity is highest, and heart rate lowest, when you’re exhaling.”
-She mentioned that the ideal, most calming way to breathe is six times a minute: five seconds in, five seconds out.
-She also noted that in the study that determined this rate, researchers found that this style of slow breathing is also what practitioners naturally lapse into during meditation with mantras, and during the Ave Maria prayer with rosaries.
-“Each time you do either the rosary prayer or a meditation mantra,” Norcliffe-Kaufmann said, “it naturally synchronizes your breathing at six times per minute.”
+Norcliffe-Kaufmann mentioned that the ideal, most calming way to breathe is six times a minute.
+She noted that this style of slow breathing is also what practitioners naturally lapse into during meditation with mantras and during the Ave Maria prayer with rosaries.